leeper/opinioncourse/Notes/Week3.md

 * Zaller describes his model as "cognitive" as opposed to "affective"?
 How appropriate is this distinction?
 What implications does it have?
 * Zaller's model is a "memory-based" (MB) model, according to Druckman and Lupia.
 How does it compare to an online (OL) model (50)?

 ### Lau and Redlawsk
+* What are two ways that public opinions can be coherent without citizens having much information?
+ * The "miracle" of aggregation, whereby random errors cancel
+ * Heuristics
+* What are the five common heuristics employed by voters?
+How do they work?
+ * Party
+ * Ideology
+ * Endorsements
+ * Viability
+ * Candidate appearance
+* How well do Lau and Redlawsk's five heuristics translate to Denmark (or to any non-US political context)?
+What are they missing?
+* How does the "process tracing" methodology help Lau and Redlawsk test what heuristics are at work? (see 957)
+* Lau and Redlawsk expect heuristic use to be associated with "better quality" decisions?
+How do they define better quality?
+ * Is it possible to define whether an opinion is high quality or not?
+What alternatives to "correct voting" might be used as a metric of quality?
+* Do Lau and Redlawsk's results provide a viable alternative decision-making strategy to Zaller's high-information theory of opinion formation?
+ * When does using heuristics produce lower quality decisions?
+(964--66)
+* Does Lau and Redlawsk's study lend support to memory-based or online models of opinion formation?

 ### General Questions
 * How credible are the online versus memory-based models of opinion formation?
 Zaller offers his view (50); what do you think?
 * Are opinions affective, cognitive, or both?
 Why?
+* Zaller is talking about politics specifically, but Druckman and Lupia and Eagly and Chaiken are talking about opinion processes in general.
+Is politics like other domains?
+Or do we need politics-specific theories of opinion?
+* How well-informed do people have to be to form opinions?
+Can we set informational criteria for holding quality opinions?
+What would Dahl say?